 We also occasionally bring in specialists in such areas as dance and martial arts to deliver programs to our students.
 Presidential physical fitness testing is done in first through sixth grades in both fall and spring, with National and Presidential Fitness awards presented to achieving students at the end of the year.

-Learning a foreign language at an early age sensitizes not only the ear and tongue but also the heart and mind to the sounds and ways of other cultures.
+Learning a foreign language at an early age improves not only the ear and tongue, but also the heart and mind to the sounds and ways of other cultures.
 In the toddler and preschool programs, Spanish instruction utilizes a variety of manipulative materials, movement activities, finger plays, songs, rhymes, and circle games to expose children to the target language and engage their interest.
-In the lower and upper elementary years the foreign language program begins to promote more individual verbal responses in Spanish and acquire vocabulary and structures through thematic units.
+In the lower and upper elementary years, the foreign language program begins to promote more individual verbal responses in Spanish and acquire vocabulary and structures through thematic units.
 Attention is given to reading, writing, and the understanding and mastery of grammatical structures in the upper elementary grades.